First Dental Visits & Baby Teeth

 When should I take my child to the dentist for their first check-up?

-Children should be seen for their first dental appointment within 6 months of their first tooth eruption or at 1 year old.
+Children should be seen for their first dental appointment within 6 months of their first tooth eruption or by their first birthday.

-The average age of baby teeth erupting into the mouth is 4 to 6 months, but this can vary for each child.
+The average age of baby teeth erupting into the mouth is 4 to 6 months, but this can vary from child to child.

 Should I clean my child’s mouth before they have teeth?